2016 Board of Directors

 Susan Brodeur, P.E.: Ms. Brodeur is a Senior Coastal Engineer for the County of Orange, California.
 Susan holds a Bachelor Degree in Physics from Illinois Wesleyan University and a Bachelor of Science Degree in Ocean Engineering from Florida Atlantic University.
 She has more than 20 years of experience as a coastal engineer working on a broad range of projects including shore protection, coastal processes, wetland restoration and navigation projects.
 She is a registered professional engineer in the State of California and is president of the CSBPA.

-Douglas A. Gaffney, P.E.: A Diplomate of Coastal Engineering, Gaffney is with Gahagan & Bryant Associates, Inc., with clients ranging from nonprofit organizations to the Federal government.
-Prior to GBA, he was a project manager with the U.S. Army Corps of Engineers.
-He has 25 years’ experience with numerous papers published on aspects of dredging and coastal engineering.
+Douglas A. Gaffney, P.E.: A Diplomate of Coastal Engineering, Gaffney is a Deputy Coastal Practice Leader for Hatch Mott MacDonald.
+Mr. Gaffney has 30 years’ coastal engineering experience having worked for consulting firms as well as the U.S. Army Corps of Engineers.
+He has published numerous papers on aspects of dredging, coastal restoration and structure design.
 Doug has a master’s degree from the University of Delaware and a bachelor’s degree from the United States Merchant Marine Academy.
 Doug is the president of the Northeast Shore & Beach Preservation Association.

 Bill Hanson: V.P.
 Great Lakes Dredge & Dock Company.
-He holds a BS in Ocean Engineering from Texas A&M University, and currently serves on the TAMU Board of Industry Advisors.
-He serves on the Coastal Engineering Research Board and is an ACOPNE Diplomate of Navigation Engineering.
-Other posts include; past-chair and current Board Member of the Western Dredging Association; COPRI Board of Governors; Federal Advisory Panels – DOC International Trade Advisory Committee; DOC Supply Chain Management; NOAA Hydrographic Services Review Panel.
+He holds a BS in Ocean Engineering from Texas A&M University, and currently serves on the TAMU Board of Industry Advisors and the TEES Board.
+He serves on the USACE Coastal Engineering Research Board and is Vice Chair of the NOAA Hydrographic Services Review Panel.
+As an ACOPNE Diplomate of Navigation Engineering he also serves on the COPRI Board of Governors; Federal Advisory Panels – DOC International Trade Advisory Committee; DOC Supply Chain Management.

 Thomas O. Herrington, Ph.D.: Assistant Director, Center for Maritime Systems, Stevens Institute of Technology, Hoboken, New Jersey.
 Herrington is the Vice President of the NSBPA, Director of the NJ Coastal Protection Technical Assistant Service, and the Stevens-NJ Sea Grant Cooperative Extension in Coastal Processes.
 He is a member of the Jersey Shore Partnership BOD and the NWS Storm Ready Communities Committee.
 Herrington is a former member of the NJ State Hazard Mitigation Planning Team and past chair of the USCG NY/NJ Harbor Education Subcommittee.